-Two-factor authentication is an added layer of security for your Apple ID to make sure that you're the only person who can access your church's Apple Developer account, even if someone knows your password.
+Two-factor authentication is an added layer of security for your Apple ID to ensure you're the only person who can access your church's Apple Developer account, even if someone knows your password.

-Setting up Apple's two-factor authentication requires you to have access to a second trusted device that will receive a six-digit code.
-Once this code is entered, you will be able to successfully verify your identity as the user and be able to login to your account.
+Apple's two-factor authentication requires you to have access to a second trusted device that will receive a six-digit code.
+Once this code is entered, you will be able to successfully verify your identity as the user and be able to log in to your account.
 This six-digit code can only be used once.

-A. No. You must switch from two-step verification to two-factor authentication for your Apple ID.
-In order to make this switch, you need to adjust your settings to make sure that you have two-step verification turned off, which then allows two-factor authentication to be turned on.
+No. You must switch from two-step verification to two-factor authentication for your Apple ID.
+To make this switch, you need to adjust your settings to ensure that you have two-step verification turned off, which then allows two-factor authentication to be turned on.
 Follow Apple's instructions to make the switch here.

 If you have any questions or need help, send us a note at email@example.com!